mintere/handbook/CONDUCT.md

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
-- Don't be destructive, discriminatory, or inflammatory.
+- Don't be destructive, discriminatory, harassing, or inflammatory.
 - If you encounter an issue, please report it using [this form][report-form].

 ## Scope

 Our Code of Conduct applies whenever you're interacting with Mintere or Mintere team members, representing Mintere, or otherwise participating in our community.

 Enforcement of the Code of Conduct applies to:
 - All Mintere open source projects